 And now that Coronavirus has arrived, shocking most of the world.
 This is the third big challenge in my life here.

 When going through these times, the important thing is not to panic.
 Keep working hard; harder than usual.
 Each time I have faced a challenge, I have adjusted my hours and my way of work to suit the obstacles in front of me.

-Today, more than 60% to 70% of new loans are now coming through mortgage brokers.
+Today, more than 60% to 70% of new loans are now coming through mortgage advisors.
 This is because clients are now seeing the benefits of having someone independent.
-In addition, brokers are there to help the banks conduct their business.
-The relationship has improved between lenders and brokers.
+In addition, advisors are there to help the banks conduct their business.
+The relationship has improved between lenders and advisors.